nasa/cumulus-dashboard/README.md

 #### Fully contained cypress testing.

-You can run all of the cypress tests locally that circleCI runs with a single command:
+You can run all of the cypress tests locally that Earthdata Bamboo runs with a single command:
 ```bash
   $ npm run e2e-tests
 ```
 This stands up the entire stack as well as begins the e2e service that will run all cypress commands and report an exit code for their success or failure.
-This is primarily used for CircleCI, but can be useful to developers.
+This is primarily used for CI, but can be useful to developers.

 #### <a name=dockerdiagram></a> Docker Container Service Diagram.